 You have the right to see what information we hold about you and to request a copy of this information.

-If you would like a copy of the information we hold about you please contact our Data Protection Officer in writing.
+If you would like a copy of the information we hold about you please contact our Practice Manager in writing.
 We will provide this information free of charge however, we may in some limited and exceptional circumstances have to make an administrative charge for any extra copies if the information requested is excessive, complex or repetitive.

 We have one month to reply to you and give you the information that you require.
 We would ask, therefore, that any requests you make are in writing and it is made clear to us what and how much information you require.